meta-llama/llama-stack/rfcs/RFC-0003-rerank-api.md

         query_config: Optional[RAGQueryConfig] = None,
         rerank_strategy: RerankingStrategy = RerankingStrategy.DEFAULT,
         reranker_model_id: str = "my_model_id",
-        rerank_config: Optional[RAGRerankConfig] = None
+        rerank_config: Optional[RAGRerankConfig] = None,
     ) -> RAGQueryResult:

         # ... [initial retrieval logic that produces `chunks` and `scores`] ...

         if rerank_strategy:

             # Call RerankerService to obtain refined relevance scores.

-            # Note: The reranker service uses the query, the retrieved
-              document chunks, and any additional config.
+            # Note: The reranker service uses the query, the retrieved document chunks, and any additional config.

             reranked_results = await RerankerService.rerank_documents(
                 query=content,
                 documents=list(chunks),
-                rerank_strategy=rerank_strategy
-                config=rerank_config
+                rerank_strategy=rerank_strategy,
+                config=rerank_config,
             )

-            # Build a mapping from the original chunk index to its new
+            # Build a mapping from the original chunk index to its new reranked score.
-              reranked score.

             index_to_score = {
+                doc.index: doc.relevance_score
-                doc.index: doc.relevance_score for doc in reranked_results.reranked_documents
+                for doc in reranked_results.reranked_documents
             }

-            # Combine each chunk with its corresponding reranked score
-              (defaulting to 0.0 if absent).
+            # Combine each chunk with its corresponding reranked score (defaulting to 0.0 if absent).

             sort_data = [
                 (chunk, index_to_score.get(i, 0.0)) for i, chunk in enumerate(chunks)
             ]

         else:

             # Use the original scores when reranking is not enabled.

             sort_data = list(zip(chunks, scores))

-        # Sort chunks by score in descending order and extract the sorted
+        # Sort chunks by score in descending order and extract the sorted chunks.
-          chunks.

         reranked_chunks = [
+            chunk
-            chunk for chunk, _ in sorted(sort_data, key=lambda pair: pair[1], reverse=True)
+            for chunk, _ in sorted(sort_data, key=lambda pair: pair[1], reverse=True)
         ]

     # ... [further processing to build and return a RAGQueryResult] ...
 ```

 > <sub>**Note:** Note: When a rerank_strategy is specified, an additional reranking process is applied.
 If the rerank_config includes a URL or API key, the system will use the external reranker; otherwise, it defaults to the local reranker.
 This design clearly separates enabling reranking from selecting the provider.

 ### 4.3.2.
 Reranker Service